CarsonDavis/CarsonDavis.github.io/_posts/2024-05-31-ml_metrics.md

 Basically, when the judge does send a grandma to jail he always right, but he misses a lot of actually guilty grandmas in the process.

+You may need to scroll the table to the left or right.
+TP is short for True Positive, FN is False Negative, etc.

 <!-- ![img](Screenshot+2024-06-01+113941.png) -->